alosmad/stock-analysis/README.md

 # Green Stocks Analysis

 ## Overview of the Project
-The purpose of this project is to make more efficient the original script so it can be used for scalability and analyze a broader set of stocks
+The purpose of this project is to make more efficient the original script so it can be used for scalability and analyze a broader set of stocks.
+Original analysis had the purpose on helping Steve analyze the green stock for his parents but with refactoring the idea is to analyze a broader set of stocks so Steve parents can decide better on their investment.

 ## Results